grafana/tempo/docs/tempo/website/configuration/_index.md

         frontend_address: query-frontend-discovery.default.svc.cluster.local:9095   # the address of the query frontend to connect to, and process queries
 ```

+The Querier also queries compacted blocks that fall within (2 * BlocklistPoll) where the value of Blocklist poll duration
+is defined in the storage section below.

 ## Compactor
 See [here](https://github.com/grafana/tempo/blob/master/modules/compactor/config.go) for all configuration options.